 We offer the opportunity to individuals to come aside for a day to reflect in quiet and stillness.

-Faith in Action Days usually take place monthly, from March, on Saturdays.
+Led quiet days 2018 usually take place monthly, from March, on Saturdays.
 A Religious Sister from our Congregation will lead reflections and offer advice that will lead the participants into prayer.

 On a personal quiet day the participants will direct their own time and prayer as they are comfortable making use of the Chapel, Prayer Room and grounds.
 Another room may be occasionally free but cannot be guaranteed.
 Spiritual Direction may be available but must be booked in advance.